clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/image-types.rst

    * - Image Type
      - Description
    * - azure.vhd
-     - Image for Microsoft Azure
+     - Image for Microsoft\* Azure\*
    * - azure-docker.vhd
-     - Image with the Docker installed for Microsoft Azure
+     - Image with Docker\* installed for Microsoft Azure
    * - azure-machine-learning.vhd
      - Image with the `machine-learning-basic` bundle installed for Microsoft Azure
    * - cloud.img
-     - Image for cloud deployment such as OpenStack, etc.
+     - Image for cloud deployment such as OpenStack\*
    * - containers.img
-     - An optimized image utilized by Clear Containers runtime
+     - Optimized image used by Clear Containers runtime
    * - hyperv.vhdx
-     - Image for Microsoft HyperV
+     - Image for Microsoft Hyper-V\*
    * - hyperv-mini.vhdx
-     - A minimal image with fewer bundles for Microsoft HyperV
+     - Minimal image with fewer bundles for Microsoft Hyper-V
    * - installer.img
-     - An interactive installer image for installing Clear Linux
+     - Interactive installer image
    * - installer.iso
-     - An ISO of the interactive installer image for installing Clear Linux
+     - ISO of the interactive installer image
    * - kvm.img
      - Image for booting in a simple VM with start_qemu.sh
    * - live.img
-     - A live boot image of Clear Linux
+     - Live boot image
    * - vmware.vmdk
-     - Image for VMware
+     - Image for VMware\*

 .. _images: https://download.clearlinux.org/image